-‘Opportunity’ the central theme of senior finance student’s time at KU
+‘Opportunity’ the central theme of finance graduate’s time at KU

 Stephonn Alcorn doesn’t take any opportunity he’s given for granted.

-The senior finance student from Gardner, Kansas, is a graduate of the Hawk Link program.
-He’s a Finance Scholar, a Multicultural Business Scholar and he serves as KU’s student body president.
+The spring 2017 finance from Gardner, Kansas, is a graduate of the Hawk Link program.
+He was a Finance Scholar, a Multicultural Business Scholar and KU’s 2016–17 student body president.

 When he arrived on campus as a first-generation college student, he wasn’t as familiar with the University of Kansas as his peers.
 So, he looked for opportunities to get engaged.

 “I would just spend a lot of time just researching and looking up different things to get involved with,” he said.

 Alcorn earned direct admission to the business school as a freshman and, during his sophomore year, became involved with the School of Business Mentorship Program.

 He said the mentorship he’s received through the program has helped prepare him for a full-time career, and it’s taught him lessons in gratitude.